LukasWoodtli/WebPage/pelican/content/object_databases.md

 - build on top of fundamental layer
 - package `com.versant.trans`
 - Java classes are mapped to objects in fundamental layer
-- Persistant objects are cached in memory
+- Persistent objects are cached in memory
 - For persistent objects retrieved from a DB Java objects are constructed (in memory)

 #### First and Second Class Objects

-Versant distiquishes first class and second class objects
+Versant distinguishes first class and second class objects

 - Configured externally in a file
 - Configured on class basis
 - First Class Objects (FCO)
     - main objects that can be saved and retrieved independently
     - have a Logical Object Identifier (LOID)
-    - changes are saved automatically (independance)
+    - changes are saved automatically (independence)
     - strong entities
 - Second Class Objects (SCO)
     - can be saved only as part of an FCO
     - can't be results of queries
-    - can be part of forst class objects
+    - can be part of first class objects
     - stored as binary array
     - weak entity
     - used for optimization